 It’s not enough.

 15 years ago I read a Timothy Zahn book that involved pilots who used a full-sensory VR type technology.
-When flying, they’d be immersed in colors, smells, and textures to immerse them with information about their machines and their environment.
+When flying, they’d be immersed in colors, smells, and textures that used the full range of senses to present information about their machines and their environment.
 Copperheads, they were called, after the implant that made it possible.

 It’s easy to see our phones in the same light, tiny extensions of ourselves that use color and sound and vibrations to flood us with constant new information.

 In Zahn’s world, the Copperheads suffered severe psychological side effects.
 They became addicted to these experiences.
-The real world was dull by comparison.
+The real world felt dull by comparison.